g-gundam/TechnicalIndicatorCharts.jl/README.md

 Notice that `update!` took daily candles from `AAPL` and aggregated them into weekly candles.

 > The `update!` function was designed to consume low timeframe candles to incrementally build higher timeframe charts.
-Imagine unfinished 1m candles from a websocket being consumed to generate multiple higher-timeframe views of a single market.
+Imagine unfinished 1m candles from a websocket being consumed to generate multiple higher-timeframe charts for the same market.
 The hope was that this would facilitate realtime, multi-timeframe analysis.

 ## Visualization